MichaelCurrin/dev-cheatsheets/cheatsheets/shell/scripting/control-flow/conditionals.md

+---
-# Conditionals
+title: Conditionals

-How to use flags when doing a test.
+description: How to use flags when doing a test with `[` or `test` --

 ## How to use

-These work

 ### Bracket